peteonrails/zfs-on-clear-linux/README.md

 ## Staying up-to-date

 **IMPORTANT** When you install a new kernel, you've got to reinstall the zfs modules.
+That can be automated in most cases with a dkms.conf file.

 @TODO: Insert DKMS details here